datastax/cdc-apache-cassandra/docs/BOB_CONTEXT_SUMMARY.md

 The 59-attempt investigation led to an incorrect conclusion based on a misunderstanding of the architectural design.
 The E2E tests were correctly implemented from the start.
 The messaging abstraction has intentional limitations (no GenericRecord support) that make direct Pulsar client usage necessary for E2E testing.

+The connector test failures were caused by a Phase 3 refactoring bug where the connector created a separate PulsarClient instead of using the shared client from SourceContext.
+This has been fixed by reverting to the proven working implementation.

 **The actual CI failure cause remains unknown and requires fresh investigation with actual CI logs.**

 ---
-*Last Updated: 2026-04-06*
+*Last Updated: 2026-04-08*
-*Status: Root cause analysis corrected, awaiting actual CI logs for real investigation*
+*Status: Connector tests fixed, root cause analysis corrected, awaiting actual CI logs for remaining investigation*